 Dr. Bray graduated M.D. from Queen’s University in 1863 and he was issued a provincial licence the same year.
 After graduation, he immediately enlisted in the medical branch of the Confederate Army during the American Civil War.
 At one point, Dr. Bray was one of eight physicians responsible for administering to four thousand sick and wounded patients in Libby Prison, a Confederate prison in Richmond, Virginia.

 After spending about six months with the Confederate Army, Dr. Bray moved north.
 He arrived in Wallaceburg in the fall of 1863, and opened the town’s first medical practice.
 Dr. Bray’s name appears in the 1864 -1865 County of Kent Gazetteer.
 In 1865, Dr. Bray moved his medical practice to Chatham.
 According to the 1865 -1866 Soutar’s Chatham Directory and County Gazetteer, Dr. Bray resided on Sixth Street near Wellington Street.
 He served as the Medical Officer for the Chatham Branch of the Royal Canadian Rifles, and he was also a highly regarded coroner.
 According to the 1872 Ontario Medical Register, Dr. Bray joined the College of Physicians and Surgeons on the 18th of May, 1866.

-Dr. Bray married Madeline Isobel Noel in June of 1867.
+Dr. Bray married Madeline Isobel Vavasour Noel in June of 1867.
 Mrs. Bray was born in Savannah, Georgia on the 31st of January, 1847.
 She was the 5th of 6 children born to John Vavasour Noel and the former Ellen Kyle.
 Mr. Noel ran a seminary for women in Savannah, Georgia from 1836 until 1847.
 Shortly after the birth of Mrs. Bray the Noel family moved to Kingston, Ontario.
 Mrs. Bray’s siblings were; Mary Emily Vavasour Noel, Anne Louisa Vavasour Noel, Jane Gertrude Vavasour Noel, John G. Vavasour Noel and Adelaide Eloise Vavasour Noel.
 Mrs. Noel was a published author of fictional stories.
 She wrote under the name of Mrs. John Vavasour Noel.

 Dr. and Mrs. Bray had 3 sons; Reginald Vavasour Bray was born in February of 1869, Walter Treleaven Bray was born on the 16th of January, 1873 and John Noel Bray was born in February of 1881.